Home Services FAQ Contact Us About Us

 About Dave

-The Trapper Guy is not a wildlife rehabilitator nor is he affiliated with any on the list.
+The Trapper Guy is NOT a wildlife rehabilitator nor is he affiliated with any on the list.

 If you would like to be on this list and are a state licensed rehabber please let us know!